bgonzalez/microsoft-365-community/Community/accessibility-by-design.md

 - There are **physical impairments** that we can not recognize well, like poor vision, motor impairment, or challenges that affect our hearing.
 Just because we can't recognize them easily doesn't mean that those don't impact people's life and behavior.
 - We all know a lot of **mental conditions** that have a considerable impact on our behavior: anxiety disorder, obsessive-compulsive disorder, or dyslexia, to name just a few of far over 200 different conditions that affect our behavior.
 Once again, we can't detect those conditions that easily but they have a massive effect on peoples' lives.
 - Even if people are not diagnosed, that doesn't mean that they can't be affected.
-Many of these can also be **temporary afflictions**.
+Many of these can also be **temporary** or even **situational**.
 If we lack sleep, our eyesight may suffer; if we're dehydrated, we may find it challenging to focus on a specific type of fonts.
-If we're calming our baby, we maybe realize how hard it is to complete even simple tasks with just one free hand.
+If we're calming or holding our baby, we maybe realize how hard it is to complete even simple tasks with just one free hand.

 All of these examples give us a sense that we often can't really tell who is affected in their daily lives.
 And this also makes it clear that the target group for accessible design is much larger than we initially anticipated.

 ## What can we do?

 The first step of using accessible design is to recognize that there is a need to.
 Period.
 Once we have established that, progress can be made.
-But it always begins with recognition.
+But it always begins with recognition of exclusion.

 The second step is to spread the idea.
 It is not telling people to simply do it or asking people to do it.
 Nor to claim that it is necessary.
 It's not about arguing; it's about spreading the idea that there is a need.